c3d/recorder/README.md

 practically any context, including in signal handlers, interrupt handlers, etc.

-As shown in the data below, the cost of a `RECORD` call is faster than a corresponding call to`snprintf`, because text formatting is only done at dump time.
+As shown in the data below, a `RECORD` call is faster than a corresponding call to`snprintf`, because text formatting is only done at dump time.
 It is comparable to the cost of a best-case `malloc` (directly from the free list), and faster than the cost of a typical `malloc` (with random size).

 Most of the cost is actually from keeping track of time, i.e. updating the `timestamp` field.
 If you need to instrument the tightest loops in